OpenAssetIO/OpenAssetIO-MediaCreation/README.md

 ## Installation

-Presently, this is somewhat manual, and requires `openassetio` built from the `feature/181-coreCppBuild` branch to be available in your python environment.
+Presently, this is somewhat manual, and requires your own build of `openassetio` `v1.0.0-alpha.1` to be available in your python environment.

 ```shell
 git clone https://github.com/OpenAssetIO/OpenAssetIO-MediaCreation